Four-manifolds, geometries and knots: Bundle spaces

-The group $E(RP^2 )$ of self homotopy equivalences of $RP^2 $ is connected and the natural map from $SO(3)$ to $E(RP^2 )$ induces an isomorphism on $\pi_1 $, by Lemma 5.15.
+The group $E(RP^2 )$ is connected and the natural map from $SO(3)$ to $E(RP^2 )$ induces an isomorphism on $\pi_1 $, by Lemma 5.15.
 Hence there are two $RP^2 $-bundles over $S^2 $, up to fibre homotopy equivalence.
 The total space of the nontrivial $RP^2 $-bundle over $S^2 $ is the quotient of $S^2 \tilde \times S^2 $ by the bundle involution which is the antipodal map on each fibre.
 If we observe that $S^2 \tilde \times S^2 \cong CP^2\sharp -CP^2$ is the union of two copies of the $D^2 $-bundle which is the mapping cone of the Hopf fibration and that this involution interchanges the hemispheres we see that this space is homeomorphic to $RP^4\sharp CP^2 $.

 There are two $RP^2 $-bundles over $RP^2 $.
 (The total spaces of each of the latter bundles have fundamental group $(Z/2Z)^2 $, since $w_1 :\pi\to\pi_1 (RP^2)=Z/2Z$ restricts nontrivially to the fibre, and so is a splitting homomorphism for the homomorphism induced by the inclusion of the fibre.)
-They may be distinguished by their orientation double covers, and each is geometric.
+They may be distinguished by their orientation double covers.
+Each is geometric, and $RP^2\tilde\times{RP^2}$ is also the total space of $S^2$-orbifold bundles over $\mathbb{D}(2)$ and $RP^2(2)$.